 APPOINTMENT OF COMPETENT DEFENDING ATTORNEYS.

-Courts will appoint defending attorneys who are competent to represent indigent persons. ( )
+Courts will appoint Defending Attorneys who are competent to represent indigent persons as provided in Sections 19-855 and 19-850(1)(a)(vi), Idaho Code, and Subsection 060 of these Rules. ( )

-Appointment from Roster.
+Appointment in Non-Capital Cases.

 a.
-Courts will appoint a Defending Attorney from the applicable Defending Attorney Roster :
+Courts will appoint a Defending Attorney from the Defending Attorney Roster except in extraordinary circumstances where the Court:

-i. ;
+i.
+Finds there is good cause to appoint an attorney at public expense who is not on the Roster;

-ii. ;
+ii.
+Finds the attorney is competent to represent the Indigent Person in the particular case; and

 iii.
+Directs the appointed attorney to notify the PDC of the appointment.

-b. ( )
+b.
+Every attorney appointed under this Subsection 050.01 to represent an Indigent Person at public expense must comply with Subsection 060. of these rules. ( )

-2. Additional Appointments in Capital Cases.
+2. Appointment in Capital Cases.

-a. :
+a.
+In Capital Cases, Courts will:

 i.
-When appointing a Defending Attorney to a Capital Case the Court must also:. ( )
+Appoint a Defending Attorney from the Capital Defending Attorney Roster to represent an Indigent Person at public expense ; ( )

-3ii.
+ii.
 Assess the Defending Attorney’s Workload to ensure compliance with the Public Defense Rules. (